seishun/node-steam/README.md

 * `bytes` fields: Buffer objects
 * `bool` fields: Boolean

+See the [wiki](https://github.com/seishun/node-steam/wiki/Protobufs) for descriptions of protobuf fields.

 # Handlers

 Most of the API is provided by handler classes that internally send and receive low-level client messages using ['message'/send](#messagesend):